Food & Food Contact Materials

 (1) Diets low in sodium may reduce the risk of high blood pressure, a disease associated with many factors.

-(2) Development of hypertension or high blood pressure depends on many factors.
+(2) The development of hypertension or high blood pressure depends on many factors.
 [This product] can be part of a low sodium, low salt diet that might reduce the risk of hypertension or high blood pressure.

 Qualified health claims are supported by some scientific evidence, but do not meet the significant scientific agreement standard.
 To ensure that they are not false or misleading to consumers, qualified health claims must be accompanied by a disclaimer or other qualifying language to accurately communicate the level of scientific evidence supporting the claim.